 For instance, with all that’s usually expected on a mother’s day - breakfast in bed, spa day, etc. - anything after dinner or into the night might be easily forgotten.

 So, in this case, why not set up the backyard as a relaxing stargazing experience?
 Bring out the fire pit and s'mores ingredients, and just sit, and watch, and relax.

 You can do no wrong

-Let’s be honest...on Mother’s Day, as long as you “do,” you can do no wrong.
-Any effort will most likely be appreciated, and that’s just one of many things that makes mom so special.
+Let’s be honest...on Mother’s Day, as long as you “do,” and follow through with thoughtfulness and care, you can do no wrong.
+Any effort will most likely be appreciated, and that’s just one of many things that make what moms do every day so special.